Italian Motorcycle Brands

 Fantic Motor Logo

-Since 1968, the Italian motorcycle manufacturer Fantic Motor has been present in domestic and foreign markets.
-The company specializes in the production and export of motorcycles, which are more oriented to sports areas – motorcycles for endurance, karting, and three-wheeled minibikes.
-Within a short time, a new light motorcycle model, Caballero, was launched.
-In 1977, this brand established the production of trial motorcycles, which brought the company to the leading position in the production of such models.
+Since 1968, the Italian motorcycle manufacturer Fantic Motor has been in domestic and foreign markets.
+The company specializes in producing and exporting motorcycles that are more oriented to sports areas – endurance, karting, and three-wheeled minibikes.
+A new light motorcycle model, Caballero, was launched quickly.
+In 1977, this brand established the production of trial motorcycles, which brought the company to the leading position in producing such models.
 The real masterpiece of the company is the Fantic motorcycle.
 Today, the company is developing a new direction – eMTB electric bikes.

 FB Mondial